JAlcocerT/R_Dashboard/README.md

 Data visualization is a key part on the discovery and sharing the insights of our investigations, this repository aims to give an overview of the typical packages used in R to build such apps, being some of them interactive.

+It can be beneficial the analyses into a web application, especially when interactive exploration of the results are useful.

 By executing Flexdashboard.Rmd, the content on the file Index.Rmd and _site.yml are rendered into docs.

 * Plotly